tigrkoshka/2023-MIPT-PL-Concepts/exceptions/include/README.md

 by value for all the functions on the stack between the call to `Throw` and the most narrow enclosing `TRY` block.

+If any of the destructors called during stack unwinding in term throw an exception, `std::terminate` is called.
+In this case it is unspecified if any other destructors (after the one that threw the exception) are called.

 #### AutoObject

 For the stack unwinding to work correctly, all objects created on the stack